Naqada

+The ancient town contained a cemetery that held approximately 2,000 graves.
+The first person to excavate the site was archaeologist Sir Flinders Petrie in 1894.
+Petrie was working for the Egypt Exploration Fund (now the Egypt Exploration Society) when he excavated the site.
+Some of the findings during the excavation included artifacts from the Amratian (Naqada I) and the Gerzeh (Naqada II).

 Archaeology

+"Naqada" (Nubt) literally means "City of Gold", reflecting the exceptional wealth of the eastern desert region in gold, and the strategic position of Naqada and its facing town of Koptos for the commerce of that gold.
+The exploitation of precious metals from the Eastern Desert, and the development of floodplain agriculture generating surpluses which could generate demand for a variety of crafts, made the region especially advanced in term of economic specialization and diversification, much more adavanced than the regions of contemporary Lower Egypt.

 Naqada stands near the site of a prehistoric Egyptian necropolis: The town, called Ombos, was the centre of the cult of Set and large tombs were built there c.
 3500 BCE.

-The large quantity of remains from Naqada have enabled the dating of the entire archeological period throughout Egypt and environs, hence the town name Naqada is used for the pre-dynastic Naqada culture c.
+The large quantity of remains from Naqada has enabled the dating of the entire archeological period throughout Egypt and its environs, hence the town name Naqada is used for the pre-dynastic Naqada culture c.
 4400–3000 BCE.
 Other Naqada culture archeological sites include el Badari, the Gerzeh culture, and Nekhen.